 - Safety glasses

-Step 1: Cut the bamboo stakes
+Step 1: Cut bamboo stakes

 I gathered all of the leftover bamboo garden stakes I had in the garage.
 Luckily I had two 4-foot bamboo stakes I hadn’t cut, as well as a few miscellaneous pieces that I’ve been cutting down over the year for various houseplants.
 My r.
 Tetrasperma has gotten really tall, and I didn’t really want to cut it.